 We are in the business of building relationships.
 No matter how advanced technology becomes, at the heart of the accounting profession, we are people of our people-our clients.
 That means face-to-face meetings with clients are still (and will likely always be) a mainstay component of a firm's business model.
 And now well into busy season-the one time of year you can bank on seeing clients in the office firms need to make the most of "live" time.

 Having clients onsite, live and in-person, represents a golden opportunity.
-Firm advice that align with their life goals.
-It's about digging deeper and uncovering not just the clients' needs (bookkeeping, payroll, etc.), but also unearthing their wants.
-Do the clients want to retire by age 55 and travel the world, to save for their children's education, to grow their business by 30% and expand into new market spaces?
+Firm partners and staff who have mastered the client meeting understand that a successful meeting is about so much more than providing a rich experience.
+Of course, you want clients to feel special and loved, but you also want to use this time to collect children's education, to grow their business by 30% and expand into new market spaces?
 Data offers us far more detailed insight into our clients' lives.